equinor/appsec/docs/guidelines/FAQ/pre-commit-faq.md

 |---|---|
 | `pip install pre-commit` | `brew install pre-commit` |

-Once pre-commit is installed you need to manually add it to PATH (user variables).
-Set up the git hook scripts by running `pre-commit install`.
+Once pre-commit is installed you need to set up the git hook scripts by running `pre-commit install`.
 Now pre-commit wil automatically run on git commit!

+###### NOTE: If `pre-commit` is not available after install, it might be needed to manually add it to PATH (user variables).

 ## How do I add pre-commit to my repository?